d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 how updates are actually calculated if you want to go beyond a shallow understanding of deep learning.

-In this section, we'll peel back the curtain on some of the details of backward propagation (more commonly called *backpropagation* or *backprop*).
+In this section, we will peel back the curtain on some of the details of backward propagation (more commonly called *backpropagation* or *backprop*).
 To convey some insight for both the techniques and how they are implementated, we will rely on both mathematics and computational graphs